Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT

 The masses scale approximately linearly with the mode number.
 The right plot in figure \ref{function_mkk} shows this behaviour for the first few mode numbers for fixed $y_{\rm UV}$.
-Remarkably, for large values of $y_{\rm UV}$ the masses become independent of the UV-cutoff.
-Since the eigenfunctions are localized near small $y$, the eigenvalues reach an asymptotic value for $y_{\rm UV} \gtrapprox 10$.
+Remarkably, for large values $y_{\rm UV}>y^*_{\rm UV}$ the masses become independent of the UV-cutoff.
+This is reflecting that the eigenfunctions are localized near small $y$ so that the eigenvalues reach an asymptotic value beyond $y^*_{\rm UV} \approx 10$.
 In the left-hand side of figure \ref{function_mkk} we display this behaviour for the first eigenmode.

 To summarize, we obtain the following scaling of the red-shifted KK masses

 Comparison with the mass of the $Z$-modulus from the previous subsection yields